mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0006 | 0x0021 | 0x0003 | 0x0003 | SHA512 | ed448                  |
 | 0x0007 | 0x0011 | 0x0002 | 0x0002 | SHA384 | ecdsa_secp384r1_sha384 |

 The hash used for the MLS transcript hash is the one referenced in the ciphersuite name.
 In the ciphersuites defined above, "SHA256", "SHA384", and "SHA512" refer to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.

+In addition to the general requirements of {{ciphersuites}}, future ciphersuites MUST meet the requirements of {{confidentiality-of-sender-data}}.

 It is advisable to keep the number of ciphersuites low to increase the chances clients can interoperate in a federated environment, therefore the ciphersuites